1jour1vin

 Bettane & Desseauve

-Yannick and Benoît Amirault are perfectionist winegrowers who have naturally converted to organic methods.
-19 hectares of Cabernet Franc, two-thirds in Bourgueil, the rest in Saint-Nicolas-de-Bourgueil, each with a good heritage of old vines.
+Yannick and Benoît Amirault are perfectionist winemakers who naturally converted to organic farming.
+They have 19 hectares of Cabernet Franc, two-thirds of which are in Bourgueil and the rest in Saint-Nicolas-de-Bourgueil, each with a good heritage of old vines.

 Guide Hachette des vins

-Active in Saint-Nicolas and Bourgueil, Yannick Amirault is one of the established names in these two appellations.
-His son Benoît now cultivates the estate's 19 hectares of organic vines.
+Present in Saint-Nicolas and Bourgueil, Yannick Amirault is one of the stalwarts of these two appellations.
+It is now his son Benoît who cultivates (organically) the estate's 19 hectares.

 Robert Parker - Wine Advocate